Using Multiyear Funding to Supercharge Your Grantmaking - Exponent Philanthropy

 3. Building Grantee Capacity

-GrantCraft defines capacity building as, “both a verb (the action of building effectiveness, often by improving specific organizational capacities such as infrastructure, operations, financial health, and programs) and a noun (the results of increased attention to effectiveness).”
+GrantCraft defines capacity building as “both a verb (the action of building effectiveness, often by improving specific organizational capacities such as infrastructure, operations, financial health, and programs) and a noun (the results of increased attention to effectiveness).”

 4. Funding Advocacy

-Sean Dobson wrote in a NCRP article:
+Sean Dobson wrote in an NCRP article:

 Get Our Advocacy Field Guide for Lean Funders